Identifying Extreme Positioning for Contrarian Trades

 Why Extremes Matter

-Positioning can only become so one-sided before there is nobody left to push the trade further.
-When large speculators are at historically extreme net long positions in a currency, it means most of the buyers who were going to buy have already bought.
-The marginal buyer has already acted.
-What is left is the potential for profit-taking — and a reversal.
+Positioning can only become so one-sided before nobody is left to push further.
+When large speculators are at historically extreme net long positions, most of the buyers who were going to buy have already bought.
+The marginal buyer has acted.
+What remains is the potential for profit-taking — and a reversal once the trend cracks.